4 Billion Years On

 This month in numbers

-Australia experienced its 4th warmest February–April period on record, with an average temperature of 26.32°C, a significant 1.3°C above the 1961–1990 baseline.
-April 2026 itself was 0.3°C warmer than average, ranking as the 32nd warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with a global land temperature anomaly of +1.1°C. The February–April 2026 period also ranked as the 2nd warmest on record for global land temperatures.
+Australia experienced its 4th warmest February–April on record, with an average temperature of 26.32°C, an anomaly of +1.3°C above the 1961–1990 baseline.
+April 2026 itself was 32nd warmest on record at 22.61°C, an anomaly of +0.3°C. Globally, April 2026 was the 2nd warmest April for land temperatures on record, with a +1.1°C anomaly, and the February–April period was also the 2nd warmest for global land temperatures, with a +1.2°C anomaly.

 What changed